Family Caregivers Exchange Tips, Share Stories To Ease Alzheimer's Losses

 "They're still wonderful friends, but they didn't know how to handle this.
 It was hard for them, and as you all know, your friends don't come around as much as they used to," Bartholomew says.
 "I was in bad shape.
 I didn't think I was — I did have health problems, and [now] I know I was depressed."

-As the numbers of Americans afflicted with Alzheimer's Disease continue to swell to an estimated 5.7 million, so do the legions of loved ones caring for friends and family members.
+As the numbers of Americans afflicted with Alzheimer's disease continue to swell to an estimated 5.7 million, so do the legions of loved ones caring for friends and family members.
 The toll on Bartholomew's own mental health is one of the reasons the Alzheimer's Foundation of America focuses on the nation's estimated 16 million unpaid caregivers.

 With no cure on the horizon, the foundation has been highlighting the necessity of better support for those caregivers through a national tour.
 It stopped in Nashville earlier this spring, was in Milwaukee in June and heads to Fairfax, Va., in September.